Réveillon riots

 The Réveillon riots between 26 and 29 April 1789 centered in the St. Antoine district of Paris where a factory which produced luxury wallpaper was owned by Jean-Baptiste Réveillon.
 The factory employed around 300 people.

 Protests began after rumors spread that the owner had made a speech stating that workers, many of whom were highly skilled, were to be paid lower wages and, as a result, there would be lower prices.
 Workers were concerned with food shortages, high unemployment, and low wages after a difficult winter in 1788.
 However, Réveillon was known for his benevolence towards the poor.

+Shooting at the Faubourg Saint-Antoine, on 28 April 1789.

 While the protesters did not manage to destroy the factory, which was being guarded by a group of around fifty troops, a factory owned by the saltpetre manufacturer Henriot was destroyed after he made similar comments.
 However Réveillon's factory was destroyed a day later as was his home.
 The riot killed 25 people.

+The Marquis de Ferrières wrote an account of the Réveillon riots in which he described how five or six thousand workers attacking the home of Réveillon and another five or six hundred looting money and goods from passing carriages of the First and Second Estates.